Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Perfect for couples or the single among us, a 3.5-quart tub is a solid pick if you make most of your meals in a slow cooker each week, or just want to experiment without having to freeze half of what you would get out of a 6-quart before it goes bad.

-The Cuisinart 3.5-quart comes with a programmable LCD timer, uses an oval-shaped ceramic container, and has three separate heating settings that will switch down to warming or off completely when the timer runs up, depending on your preferences.
+The Cuisinart 3.5-quart comes with a programmable LCD timer, uses an oval-shaped ceramic insert/container, and has three separate heating settings that will switch down to warming (warm setting) or off completely when the timer runs up, depending on your preferences.

 Price: $19.99 | Features: Three heat settings, manual control, oval-shaped ceramic container